nvennin/test-www/procedures/Procedure_GDP_AMXWS_Management_of_Procedures.md

 Procedures and associated documents must be approved for use by a senior competent person in the area to which the Document relates.
 All SOPs relating to GDP activities must be approved by a Responsible Person.

 The approval procedure is performed using GitHub's pull request feature.
+The pull request feature allows to move a document from a draft _branch_ into the master branch, which is in force.

+GitHub's control mechanisms enforces that all changes to the master are reviewed by at least one member of the quality team (@simplepharma/quality), and all documents that include _GDP_ in their name to be reviewed by a member of the RP team (@simplepharma/rp).

  When the draft is reviewed and finalized, the author submits a pull request to integrate his changes into the master, which are the in force documents.

-The approval of pull requests is considered equivalent to a wet signature.
+The approval of pull requests is equivalent to a wet signature.

 ### Effective Date